DE1-Engineering-Mathematics/module-resources/notes/14-partial-differential-equations.md

 $$

+At this stage, we can't set this to equal zero by setting any coefficients, (
+  Setting $A_k = 0$ would mean the function is zero everywhere at all times – a solution, but uninteresting.
+)
-At this stage, we can't set this to equal zero by setting any coefficients, (Setting $A_k = 0$ would mean the function is zero everywhere at all times) If the $\sin \left(k L \right)$ term was zero though, then the whole expression would be.
+If the $\sin \left(k L \right)$ term was zero though, then the whole expression would be.
 What is the condition for a sine function to be zero though?
-If its argument is an integer multiple of $pi$, this would do it.
+If its argument is an integer multiple of $\pi$, this would do it.
 I.e. if we set, $k L = n \pi$, with $n \in \mathbb{Z}$.
 This gives a condition on $k$, i.e. that $k = n \pi / L$.
 So instead of $k$ being *any* complex number, by imposing these boundary